acnibh/Cinema-Analysis/README.md

 # Cinema Analysis
 This project and the data used were a part of the business case in '[Data Got Talent 2023](https://datagottalent.vn/)' Competition.
-It focuses on examining patterns, trends, and factors influencing customer spending to gain insights into their preferences, and purchasing habits when customers go to the cinema.
-Suggesting solutions to increase cinema revenue.
+From this data, the business needs to understand the challenges and market demands to develop an appropriate operational plan, thereby improving operational efficiency.
 ### Tools
 - Excel - Data Cleaning
 - SQL Server - Collect Data